 PS: It’s the list of crucial tasks that need to be completed in order to meet your deadline on time.

 If you’re planning to create a product roadmap: choose ClickUp’s Timeline View.

-It lets you visualize all your project tasks, assignees, and deadlines so you can keep tabs on the development process.
+It lets you visualize your project tasks, assignees, and deadlines so you can keep tabs on the development process.

 You can also use it to group tasks by team members, so you can make sure no one is overloaded with a task list that goes on forever.

 Almost every new project management tool allows you to track your team’s performance with reports.

 This unified workspace lacks a built-in reporting feature.
 However, there is a third-party reporting app for Notion.

 While it does have some neat charts, it comes with a hefty price tag.